cofoeducistudent/tam-ms1-c/README.md

 4. Finally  they wish to collect basic contact details from users for future promotional and marketing endeavours.

 ## Advanced potential features
-Black Eagle Films have indicated that in the future, there is a chance that they would wish the website to be capable of sending messages back to their fans utilising the contact details gathered. **However, they have agreed that this feature will fall under a different release**.
+**Black Eagle Films have indicated that in the future, there is a chance that they would wish the website to be capable of sending messages back to their fans utilising the contact details gathered.
+However, they have agreed that this feature will fall under a different release**.

 ---

 # **Project purpose**
-The purpose of this project is to create an initial web  prescence in the form of a basic static website for the soon to be released feature film '**THE ATTACHMENT'** from Black Eagle Films.
+**The purpose of this project then, is to create an initial web  prescence in the form of a basic static website for the soon to be released feature film 'THE ATTACHMENT' from Black Eagle Films.**

-Black Eagle Films will be the owner of the site and will be refered to in this document as BEF.
+**Black Eagle Films will be the owner of the site after deployment, and I will be refer to them in this document as BEF for simplicity.**.

 BEF have said that they require five things from the initial site release.
 1. One is an asthetic.